-But you can’t blame them; they aren’t serious about great tasting pour over coffee.
+But you can’t blame them; they aren’t serious about great tasting coffee.
 But you are.
 That’s why you’re here.

-You know you want a gooseneck, but you’re having a hard time choosing one.
-I don’t blame you; there are dozens of them for sale online and majority of them a waste of money.
+You have a great coffee maker and now you want a gooseneck, but you’re having a hard time choosing one.
+I don’t blame you; there are dozens of them for sale online and the majority of them are a waste of money.

 Some of them lack pouring control, some of them burn your hand, and a surprising number of them leak strange and possibly toxic foreign chemicals into your brew.

-I’ve rounded up the 5 best gooseneck kettles of 2018 (also known as pour over coffee kettles).
-Choose one of these and you’ll know you didn’t just overpay for something thats going to ruin your coffee.
+Here are the best gooseneck kettles of 2019.
+Choose one of these and you’ll know you didn’t just overpay for something that's going to ruin your coffee.

 TOP PICK: Coffee Gator Gooseneck

-Click the button to start brewing hipster level pour over coffee with the Coffee Gator Gooseneck!
+Click the button to start brewing hipster level coffee with the Coffee Gator Gooseneck!

 Gooseneck Kettles - Why the Hype?

-Although it is entirely possible to make a delicious cup of pour over coffee without one of these kettles, having one can certainly up your game.
+Although it is entirely possible to make a delicious cup of coffee with a standard hot water kettle, having one can certainly up your game.

-There are many pour over recipes that require a near methodical attention to detail, like Blue Bottle’s Nel Drip.
+There are many filter coffee recipes that require a near methodical attention to detail, like Blue Bottle’s Nel Drip.

-When it comes to mastering pour over, even extraction is crucial, because it leads to improved flavor and aroma of your brew.
+When it comes to mastering manual coffee over, even extraction is crucial, because it leads to improved flavor and aroma of your brew.

-A gooseneck kettle allows you to pinpoint where your water falls, and control the amount poured, allowing you to more easily achieve a balanced saturation.
+A gooseneck kettle allows you to control where your hot water falls on your ground coffee, allowing you to more easily achieve a balanced saturation (better extraction).